swan-cern/jupyter-extensions/SwanContents/README.md

 * git download
 * SWAN style in a form of Jupyter Notebook templates

+This module also installs a lab extension that adds links throughout the UI to switch between the Lab and the old UI.

 ## Requirements

 Besides Jupyter, this extension requires that the user home is set inside EOS.